microsoft/muzic/getmusic/README.md

 ```

 4. Before training the model, modify the "config/train.yaml" file as follows:
-   - In line 14, 66, and 72, change the value of 'vocab_size' to the number of lines in "pitch_dict.txt" plus 1.
+   - In line 14, 66, and 72, change the value of 'vocab_size' to the number of tokens in "pitch_dict.txt" plus 1 (Added 1 is for \[EMPTY\], and you do not need to worry about \[MASK\] since it is considered in the code).
    - In line 25, change the value of 'vocab_path' to the path of the vocabulary file, which in this example is "example_data/processed_train/pitch_dict.txt".
    - In lines 65 and 71, change the value of 'data_folder' to the name of the data folder, which in this example is "example_data/processed_train".